wikthewiz/windows_keylogger/README.md

 How it is done
 ==============
-Key strokes are not stored when they are pushed, because this usually gets noted directly by any good protection.
+Key strokes are not stored when they are pressed, because this usually gets noted directly by any good protection.
 Also the name of the binary should be something inconspicuous else it also will be noted.
+No std or any other libraries has been used.